Skip to main content

 If you have a standard base image that includes your existing certificates or other configuration, we can build on top of that.
 If you don't, we'll build from standard open-source base images and configure it with any certificates, credentials, and build tool settings during the first few days of the engagement.

-Moderne agent
+Moderne Connector

-| Storage | 10 GB (persistent or local) |
+Storage10 GB (persistent or local)

 Source control access